axpro/hapi-structure/README.md

 If you update anything in your server (`api`, `configuration`, ...), `API` will be **reloaded** but change will **not be displayed** in your browser.

-If client parts are in your project, you can displayed `HTML` content in your browser but if changes are made, you must **reload manually** the page to display updates.
+If client parts are in your project, you can displayed `HTML` contents in your browser but if changes are made, you must **reload manually** the page to display updates.

 ## Release History